mk-fg/linux-ebpf-connection-overseer/README.md

 - Unfinished and minor stuff.

-    - widget: +1 fade curve for lingering connections, with timeout, setting cap on alpha.
+    - widget: +1 fade curve for lingering connections, with configurable rgba-mod/timespan.
     - widget: effects for new/faded conns added to the list (glow/blur, slide, etc).
+    - widget: custom colors/curves selectable by regexp matches.
     - ebpf: add kprobes to update icmp destination addresses.
     - Some distinction for in/out conns (accept/recvmsg vs connect/sendmsg).